Scheduled MonumentsWalesCenarth Bridge

 What is Cenarth Bridge?

-Cenarth Bridge is a stone arch bridge spanning the River Teifi at Cenarth in Carmarthenshire, Wales, constructed in the eighteenth century.
+Cenarth Bridge is a stone bridge spanning the River Teifi in Carmarthenshire, Wales, constructed in the post-medieval period to facilitate transport across the river at Cenarth.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM017.

 What period does Cenarth Bridge date from?

 Cenarth Bridge dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cenarth Bridge?